Archita21518/Archita21518/README.md

 - 👯 I’m looking to collaborate on web development.
 - 🤔 I’m looking for help with css and java.
 - 💬 Ask me about anything.
-- 📫 How to reach me:architaarchita87@gmail.com(email-id)/(LinkedIn)https://www.linkedin.com/in/archita-7a0b4918b/
+- 📫 How to reach me: architaarchita87@gmail.com(email-id)/(LinkedIn)https://www.linkedin.com/in/archita-7a0b4918b/
-- 😄 Pronouns:she/Her
+- 😄 Pronouns: she/Her
-- ⚡ Fun fact:It's not over yet.Stay tuned to moreeee.
+- ⚡ Fun fact: It's not over yet.Stay tuned to moreeee.